Saturday, January 25, 2025

 So, are carbon taxes actually working in Canada?

 Here's an interesting article on the effectiveness of carbon taxes and cap-and-trade schemes.
 Some are arguing that the days of carbon taxes are over, mainly because people (read "Conservatives") don't like paying taxes (even if they receive a rebate to make it income-neutral).
 Even some progressives are seeing the writing on the wall and starting to look into alternatives.
-Even Mark Carney is saying that the carbon tax has "served a purpose up until now".
+Hell, even Mark Carney is saying that the carbon tax has "served a purpose up until now".

 Drilling down, British Columbia was the first jurisdiction in Canada to establish a carbon tax (2008).
 As the graph below shows, its GHG emissions did indeed fall for a while, but then started to increase again (with a dip for the pandemic) and, by 2022, they were only about 1% lower than when the carbon tax was started 14 years earlier.

 Quebec introduced its cap-and-trade program in 2013.
-It too saw a light reduction in GHG emissions for a few years (see graph below) before they started to climb again, dipping during the pandemic, to end 2022 just 1.25% lower than in 2013.
+It too saw a slight reduction in GHG emissions for a few years (see graph below) before they started to climb again, dipping during the pandemic, to end 2022 just 1.25% lower than in 2013.

 Ontario only had a cap-and-trade system for a year or so in 2017 before Doug Ford closed it down, and the federal carbon tax only took effect in 2019, just before the pandemic.
-What the graph below shows, though, is that Ontario's GHG emissions have been steadily decreasing since 2005 (shutting down its coal plants helped with that), and the cap-and-trade and carbon tax have made little to no difference.
+What the graph below shows, though, is that Ontario's GHG emissions have been steadily decreasing since 2005 anyway (shutting down its coal plants helped with that), and the cap-and-trade and carbon tax have made little to no difference.
 Between 2005 and 2019, Ontario's GHG emissions fell by 19%, but since 2019 they have gone up slightly (except for a slight dip during the pandemic).

 Meta cancels fact-checking because truth is no longer a cultural norm